WordFnd.com

 (noun) something forming a back that is added for strengthening Synonyms: mount

-(noun) financial resources provided to make some project possible Synonyms: support, funding, financial backing, financial support
+(noun) financial resources provided to make some project possible Synonyms: financial backing, financial support, funding, support

-(noun) an adverse reaction to some political or social occurrence
+backlash (noun) an adverse reaction to some political or social occurrence

 backless (adjective) lacking a back